minaalbert33/dotfiles/README.md

 # Mina dotfiles

-This is the configuration of my Arch linux System.
+This is the configuration of my Arch linux System using Wayland
-I'm using the Hyprland (WM) (Wayland) .

 ## Common Packages
 - Window Manager & Compositor: hyprland